Charles Piez: Biography

-Piez was born in Mainz, Germany, the son of Jacob Piez and Katherine (Liebig) Piez, both naturalized American citizens.
+Piez was born in Mainz, Grand Duchy of Hesse, the son of Jacob Piez and Katherine (Liebig) Piez, both naturalized American citizens.
 He emigrated with his parents to the United States, and attended public schools in Manhattan, New York City.
 He entered the School of Mines of Columbia University in the class of 1888.
 Due to financial reverses in the family he worked for a year, and graduated with the class of 1889.

 After graduation Piez started his career in industry as an engineer draftsman at the Link-Belt Engineering Corporation in Philadelphia under James Mapes Dodge.
 He worked his way up to chief engineer, general manager, and eventually vice-president until 1906.

-In 1906 the Link-Belt Engineering Corporation merged into the Link-Belt Co., and Piez was elected president.
+In 1906, the Link-Belt Engineering Corporation merged into the Link-Belt Co., and Piez was elected president.
 Piez held the position of president until 1917.
 After the outbreak of World War I, Piez was appointed vice-president of the Emergency Fleet Corporation (EFC).
-In 1917 he was also appointed manager of the United States Shipping Board, succeeding Rear-Admiral Frederic R. Harris.
-In 1919, Piez forbid the Seattle ship manufacturers from meeting workers demands, triggering the Seattle General Strike.
+He represented the EFC on the priorities board of the War Industries Board.
+In 1917, he was also appointed manager of the United States Shipping Board, succeeding Rear-Admiral Frederic R. Harris.
+In 1919, Piez forbade the Seattle ship manufacturers from meeting workers demands, triggering the Seattle General Strike.
 Piez was singled out as a prime target of the strike.
 The action was unsuccessful.
-Until his retirement in April 1933 Piez served as chairman of the board of the Link-Belt Corporation.
+Until his retirement in April 1933, Piez served as chairman of the board of the Link-Belt Corporation.

-In 1925-1927 Piez served as President of Illinois Manufacturers' Association., from 1930 to 1931 served as president of the American Society of Mechanical Engineers.
+In 1925-1927, Piez served as President of the Illinois Manufacturers' Association.
+From 1930 to 1931, he served as president of the American Society of Mechanical Engineers.

-He died on October 2, 1933 in Washington, DC.
+He died on October 2, 1933, in Washington, D.C.
+He was buried in Oak Hill Cemetery.